 Fletcher Davis of Athens, Texas, perhaps invented the hamburger, serving a beef patty between two slices of bread.
 However this fact, much like everything else about the invention of the burger, is up for debate.

-National Hamburger Month Activities
+National Hamburger Month FAQs

-Throw a backyard BBQ
+Throw a backyard barbecue

 Try a different kind of burger